nickswalker/nickwalker.us/collections/_projects/command-understanding.md

 ## The Problem

-One day, we'll have capable helper-robots like [Rosie]() that can carry out a wide range of tasks.
+One day, we'll have capable helper-robots like Rosie that can carry out a wide range of tasks.
-Spoken commands would be an imminently natural interface for these robots.
+Spoken commands would be a natural interface for these robots.
 Even though there's been a lot of visible progress in this realm (e.g. Smart Cylinders), it's still unclear how best to build systems that handle the unique aspects of robot commands like {% cite_details thomason2019icra --text resolving references to visual properties%} or {% cite_details jiang2019icaps --text references to unknown objects%}.

 People have long recognized that this is the kind of domain where machine learning is essential; the mapping between a command and what should be done is a complicated interaction of language and elements of the robot's environment, something that is infeasible to specify by hand, and, maybe, something that we can only expect to accomplish with some amount of continuous learning in each deployed setting.